dmitrypisanko/exif_keywords_generator/README.md

 # exif_keywords_generator
 Generate keywords using Computer Vison API from Clarifai.com.
-Use exiftool for update metadata
+Use exiftool for update metadata.

 ## How to use
-1. Install last stable version of [NodeJS](https://nodejs.org) and npm
+1. Install last stable version of [NodeJS](https://nodejs.org) and npm.
-2. Enter folder with exif_keywords_generator and install dependencies by command
+2. Enter folder with exif_keywords_generator and install dependencies by command.

 ```
 $ npm install
 ```
-3. If you use Windows
+3. If you use Windows.
 ```
 $ npm install --global --production windows-build-tools
 ```
-4. Register on [clarifai.com](https://clarifai.com) and get ClientId and Secret from profile
+4. Register on [clarifai.com](https://clarifai.com) and get ClientId and Secret from profile.
-5. Open index.js in any text editor and enter change config params
+5. Open index.js in any text editor and enter change config params.
 ```
 config = {
     clarifaiClientId: '',